sethforprivacy/self-hosted-services/README.md

 * [Yotter](https://github.com/ytorg/yotter)
   * A privacy-preserving YouTube and Twitter front-end

+*NOTE: If you do not want to run one of the services above simply comment out or delete the relevant service section.*

 # How does it work?

 This repo relies on Docker Compose to configure and run all of the above services, leveraging [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) to automatically expose each service, request and maintain Let's Encrypt certificates for SSL, and handle all proxying.